BROADSoftware/HADeploy/docsite/docs/installation.md

 pip install HADeploy
 ```
 If you are in a virtual environment

+> If you encounter any trouble during these last steps, again, be sure you have the latest pip version, as stated above.

 You are now ready to used HADeploy from this workstation.